Renew, replace, or get a duplicate CDL

 Olympia, WA 98507

-The death certificate is issued by the county medical examiner or coroner.
+The county medical examiner or coroner issues death certificates.
 After it's issued, the Department of Health notifies us - this can take several months.
 As soon as we receive the notice, we'll update their record.
 This should stop all future correspondence.

 You don't have to return the person's license or ID card.
 You can keep it as a memento if you wish or discard it.